 We would define bullion as simply, gold or silver bought and sold based on the value of its metal content (intrinsic value).

 Bullion Coins For Sale

-At Chard, bullion can be bought and sold as both coins and bars.
+At Chards, bullion can be bought and sold as both coins and bars.
 We would always recommend investing in bullion rather than more expensive numismatic pieces for a pure gold investment.
 Collectable pieces can sell for tens if not hundreds of thousands of pounds, but you can be scammed and it’s easy to lose money.
-Obviously if you are an experienced numismatist this does not apply but if you are simply trying to invest in as much gold as possible go for bullion.
+Obviously, if you are an experienced numismatist, this does not apply but if you are simply trying to invest in as much gold as possible go for bullion.
 So, which gold bullion should you buy?